WSU-mkijowski/lab-1-hashing-Gordon-Sigler/README.md

 * Instead of salts, if you were to use a nonce (unique number for each hashed field) how many possible combinations would I need to try?

+You have a range of 0 - 99999, so take that and times it by 42 which should give you around 4,199,958 combinations

 * Given the above, if this quiz data were *actual* class data, say for example your final exam, how would you store this dataset?
 Why?

+You could keep it stored as a hash or slated hash so that way if someone who isn't very knowledgable went and peeked at the list they couldn't tell who was who.
+But that is like the only case I can think for that.

 ```bash
 please put any cool bash one-liners or other piped commands you